jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-This example creates a list with multiple `tags` shown on each list-item.&#x20;
+This example creates a list with multiple `tags` shown on each list-item.

 - A styled list where each item is displayed within a card format, achieved by enabling the `isContained` property.
 - The `tags` show the assigned team, priority, and status.
 - A product image shown as an `avatar` on the left side.

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-with-tags-multiple.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-with-tags-multiple.jigx).